larsyencken/wide-language-demo/README.rst

 Wide Languguage Index
 ===============================

-A demo of the wide language index.
+A demo of the wide language index, hosted at http://widelanguageindex.org/.

 Quickstart